 Credit Risk arises when a failure by counterparties and/or customers to discharge their obligations could reduce the amount of future cash inflows from financial assets held at the balance sheet date.
-Moreover, Credit Risk arises from the possibility that mitigation measure will become less effective than expected.
+Moreover, Credit Risk arises from the possibility that mitigation measures will become less effective than expected.

 The Company's exposures arises both from the proprietary and clients' funds kept with bank and other financial institutions as well as the margin positions taken by clients as a result of the introduction of the Margin Trading product offered since April 2018.
-As of 31/12/2022, CISCO is mostly exposed to BOC and CSE and ATHEX.
-Also, as of 31/12/2022, exposures to subsidiaries BOCAM and LCP constitute 41% of the Company's total exposures.
+As of 31/12/2023, CISCO is mostly exposed to BOC and CSE and ATHEX.
+Also, as of 31/12/2023, exposures to subsidiary LCP constitutes 25% of the Company's total exposures.